Our Germany correspondent, Adi, shares her top 7 festivals in the Stuttgart area, for your fix of German tradition, food, and fun, all year round.

 The festival is a crowd-puller for the most diverse people and cultural groups.
 Stars of the international World Music scene offer an exciting mix of concerts.
 Go for the culinary delights from around the world and the other cultural programs provided by the Stuttgart immigrant associations.

 - Go hungry and eat your way from one corner of the festival to the other.
-There will be local food, Eastern European food, Middle Eastern food, and, for a little exotic flavor, try the Cuban and Jamaican stands.
+There will be local food, Eastern European food, Middle Eastern food, and, for a little exotic flavour, try the Cuban and Jamaican stands.

 - Bring cash; none of the stands take cards.
 ATMs are also nearby just in case.